Explicit approximations of option prices via Malliavin calculus in a general stochastic volatility framework: partial derivatives

 \section{$P_{\text{BS}}$ partial derivatives}

-This appendix contains some partial derivatives for the Black-Scholes put option formula $P_{\text{BS}}$ (see \cref{PBS}).
+This appendix contains some partial derivatives for the Black-Scholes put option formula $P_{\text{BS}}$ \cref{eqn:PBS}.
 One can think of these partial derivatives as being analogous to the Black-Scholes Greeks.
-However, these are slightly different as our Black-Scholes formulas are parametrised with respect to log-spot and integrated variance rather than spot and volatility respectively.
+However, these are slightly different as our Black-Scholes formulas are parameterised with respect to log-spot and integrated variance rather than spot and volatility respectively.
+Recall that $\NN$ and $\phi$ denote the standard normal distribution and density functions respectively.